-Let’s start with how to make a recruitment video by looking at the winning elements:
+Let’s start with how to make a recruitment video by looking at the essential elements:

 - A good recruitment video is clear and concise

-It gets straight to the point – introducing the company, culture, value, and employees without being a drag.
+It gets straight to the point – introducing the company, culture, value, and employees without being too wordy or long-winded.